 Mother to Child

-About 14% of the time, when a mother passes an intermediate gene to her child, the CGG repeats increase to a number seen with premutations.
+Sometimes when a mother passes an intermediate gene to her child, the CGG repeats increase to a number seen with premutations.
 Research shows that an intermediate gene will not become a full mutation gene in one generation, and so a mother with an intermediate gene will not have a child with a full mutation.

 Father to Child